Emergency Communications Training

 - Procedures specific to fire dispatch

 - Computer Aided Dispatch functions specific to dispatch

 - Exercises and written final exam

 The day of the final exam is split between testing and a tour of fire stations and introduction to various pieces of equipment and their function.

 Two weeks of on-the-job training with at least one of those weeks spent on a shift other than the employee’s regularly assigned shift – for administrative purposes.

-Must be a Communication Training Officer Certified through Association of Public-Safety Communications Officials (APCO).
+- Must be a Communication Training Officer Certified through Association of Public-Safety Communications Officials (APCO).

-Supervisor Training consists of a ten course program offered by Metro Human Resources and created and certified through the University of Tennessee called Metro Management Institute (MMI).
+Supervisor Training consists of a ten course program offered by Metro Human Resources and created and certified through the University of Tennessee called Metro Management Institute.

-Supervisors also attend specialized in-service that focuses on management issues – Family Medical Leave Act (FMLA), Injured on Duty (IOD), Quality Assurance (QA), etc.
+Supervisors also attend specialized in-service that focuses on management issues – Family Medical Leave Act, Injured on Duty, Quality Assurance, etc.